-- Vice Principal of Student Services
+- Dean of Students

-- Vice Principal of Academics
+- Director of Academics

-- Director of Safety and Wellness
+- Director of Guidance

+- Vice Principal for School Operations

 - Director of Communication

 - President

-- Director of Business Operations

 Teacher-Assigned Detention

 Teachers may assign detentions to students for minor infractions if they so choose.
 Students must serve the detention on the assigned day.
 If a student fails to serve the detention, teachers will write up the infraction to the director of discipline.
 Length of time of detention is up to the discretion of the teacher, up to one hour.